This annual award recognises and celebrates exceptional and sustained contributions in a career as a practitioner psychologist.

 - Displayed a wisdom and depth of service/leadership that has made a significant difference to a number of individuals or groups.

-Nominations have now closed for 2018.
-The award will open again in September 2019.
+Nominations are now closed, this award will open again in 2020.

 Please note: recipients prior to 2017 award will have received the 'Lifetime Achievement' award.